The-Yak-Collective/yakcollective/projects/dont-waste-the-reboot.md

   The inaugural report by the Yak Collective, _Don't Waste the Reboot_ offers organizations a smorgasbord of 25 creative and unexpected provocations, ideas, and action frameworks to navigate the COVID-19 crisis.

   Authored by 21 diverse contributors from around the world -- most of whom are working together for the first time -- we believe this report will get you thinking about your reboot efforts in a bolder, more imaginative way.
 Let us know what you think!
+credits:
   lead_editors:
     - millerd-paul
     - rao-venkatesh
   collaborators:
     - allen-jordan
     - balaile-martha
     - baum-nita
     - benny-sachin
     - critchlow-tom
     - debrou-vinay
     - dobrenko-alex
     - kong-darren
     - le-cunff-anne-laure
     - lubin-randy
     - mcdougall-david
     - mehakovic-vlad
     - mosior-ben
     - peacock-jordan
     - pinto-rodrigo
     - pottash-harry
     - reeves-amanda
     - tan-vaughn
     - taylor-benjamin
     - verhagen-thomas
 ---

 {% include widget-project-header.html %}